 - A. In Civil Cases.
 Unless otherwise ordered by the Court, all conferences and proceedings in civil cases will be held by telephone.
 In some cases, the Court may direct one of the parties to set up a conference line.
-In all other cases, the parties should call into the Court's dedicated conference line at (888) 363-4749, and enter Access Code 542-1540, followed by the pound (#) key. - B. In Criminal Cases.
+In all other cases, the parties should call into the Court's dedicated conference line. - B. In Criminal Cases.
 To the maximum extent possible, all conferences and proceedings will be held by either telephone or video.
 No later than one week before a scheduled appearance, counsel must confer and submit a letter to the Court indicating their views on whether the Court can, consistent with the U.S. Constitution, Federal Rules of Criminal Procedure (see, e.g., Rules 5(f), 10(b) & (c), and 43) and any other relevant law, conduct the matter by telephone or video and, if applicable, whether the Defendant either consents to appearing in that manner or to waiving his or her appearance altogether.
 Counsel should include the same information in any request for a conference or other proceeding. - C. Teleconferences Generally.
-At least twenty-four hours before a scheduled teleconference, the parties must jointly email to the Court a list of counsel absent permission of the Court, no more than two per party who may speak during the teleconference.
+The Court's dedicated conference line is: (888) 363-4749; Access Code 1613818.
+Conference-line access information will also be published on the public docket for every case in which a teleconference is scheduled.
+At least twenty-four hours before a scheduled teleconference, the parties must jointly email to the Court a list of counsel absent permission of the Court, no more than one per party - who may speak during the teleconference.
 The email should also provide the telephone numbers from which counsel expect to join the call.
-To facilitate orderly teleconferences and the creation of an accurate transcript where a teleconference is held on the record, counsel are required to identify themselves every time they speak.
+To facilitate orderly teleconferences and the creation of an accurate transcript where a teleconference is held on the record, counsel are required to identify themselves every time they speak, and, for sound quality purposes, may not use speakerphone absent permission of the Court.